 - Caliber of Organization Performing Assessment: Is It being performed by a 3rd party?
 What are the qualifications of the firm performing the assessment?

-What are the various types of CSF Assessments?
+What are the various types of HITRUST Assessments?